 See Scuba Santa at Silverton: Typically, mermaids entertain the crowds in Silverton’s 117,000-gallon fish tank, but Santa commonly makes an appearance over the holidays.
 I’ll be sure to update with specific times & dates for Santa appearances once they’re made available by Silverton.

-Shopping: Las Vegas offers a number of intriguing shopping options, some on the luxurious side, that could be the perfect activity on a cold winter day.
+Shopping: Las Vegas offers several intriguing shopping options, some on the luxurious side, that could be the perfect activity on a cold winter day.
 Even non-shoppers will enjoy strolling Crystals, Forum Shops, Grand Canal Shoppes, or Wynn’s Plaza Shops.

 See a Show: Vegas is the city of entertainment and there is so much to do indoors besides gambling.
 Shows in Vegas range from comedy performances to daring acrobatic displays.
 My favorite show is Absinthe at Caesars Palace, which is a raunchy comedy that will have you rolling.